Start with the job that matters most

 - I'm buried in inbox volume: Look at inbox cleanup tools first.
 The Superhuman alternative comparison covers the speed-focused options.

 - Threads stall and I need better next steps: dreamif.ai's follow-up is built for this.
-It watches threads and drafts the next touch before you ask.
+It plans the next touch and drafts it for review before the thread goes cold.
 For the underlying patterns, the sales follow-up template hub walks through what works.

 - I already live in Gmail and want reviewed drafts: This is exactly what dreamif.ai does.
 It drafts replies inside Gmail, reviewed before sending.
 The Gmail-specific guide is the broader read on when an extra layer is worth adding.